gnebehay/schoselwette/wette/static/rules.markdown

   - If Russia wins (and Uruguay loses) you get 0 expert points
   - If they draw you get 0 expert points

-### Chief Hattrick
+### Hattrick
 Players get points whenever they score 3+ times in a row.
-Player with most points wins this achievement.
+Player with most points wins this goal.
 For example:

 * 1st match you bet correctly: +0 pts